seymourtang/agora-rest-client-java/README.md

             .appId(appId)
             .credential(credential)
             // Specify the region where the server is located.
-            // Optional values are CN, NA, EU, AP, and the client will automatically
+            // Optional values are CN, US, EU, AP, and the client will automatically
-            // switch to use the best domain name according to the configured region .regionArea(RegionArea.CNRegionArea)
+            // switch to use the best domain name according to the configured region .domainArea(DomainArea.)
             .build();

     // Initialize CloudRecordingClient